volkanozsarac/EzGM/README.md

 - Usability of generalized conditional intensity measure approach (GCIM), with adoption to new IMs such as FIV3.
 - Computation of exact conditional spectrum.

-The finalized tools will be released soon along with the training videos.
 Feel free to contact me for further information.
 ***
 ### References
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5878962.svg)](https://doi.org/10.5281/zenodo.5878962)